 Basic design

-Wilderdog Big Dog Leash – Best Heavy Duty for Large Breeds in Johnson County KS
+FunTags Big Dog Leash—Best Heavy Duty for Large Breeds in Johnson County, KS

-Wilderdog Big Dog Leash tackles pulls in Johnson County’s 2,300 complaints.
-6-foot length fits parks perfectly.
+The FunTags Big Dog Leash tackles pulls in Johnson County’s 2,300 complaints.
+A 6-foot length fits parks perfectly.
 European hardware outlasts others.

 Big dog owners report control gains.
 Suits enforcement-heavy areas.
 Authority booster.